xinglongzhangnudt/policy-learning-for-distributed-mpc/README.md

 ## Dependencies

-There is no dependency for `DSLC_training' in Matlab.
+There is no dependency for `DSLC_training' in Matlab'.
 As for `DSLC_xtdrone', please follow the instructions in [XTDrone project](https://github.com/robin-shaun/XTDrone/blob/master) to complete the environment installation and basic configuration.

 ## Run for DSLC_xtdrone

-To set up your python environment to run the code in this repository, follow the instructions below.
+To run the code in this repository, follow the instructions below.

+1.roslaunch multi_vehicle.launch
+obtain the position information of drones.
+Replace 6 with the number in the name of the selected file folder.
+2.python3 get_local_pose.py iris 6
+build the communication network among drones
+3.bash multi_vehicle_communication.sh
+keyboard control code
+4.python3 multirotor_keyboard_control_promotion.py
+use keyboard to control all drones to take off and press ‘s’ to hover after a desired height.
+Then press ‘g’ to enter leader control mode.
+5.bash run_formation_promotion.sh
+Note: When the formation group script is running and the drones are stationary, switch to the keyboard control terminal to press ‘w’ to give leader a specified velocity for flight in formation group.
+Until the drones achieve formation in group, press ‘f’ or ‘h’ to turn or press number 0-9 to change the formation when the drones are running.
+The baseline script is for comparison with formation script in performance of running straight line with variable velocity.
+5.bash run_formation_baseline.sh
+The following script is for plot the information of drones such as error,position and etc.
+6.python3 draw_figure.py

 1. Create (and activate) a new environment with Python 3.6.

 	- __Linux__ or __Mac__: